 The “Land of the Thunder Dragon” held its first democratic elections in March in an effort to avoid the kind of political trauma that led to the abolition of the world’s last Hindu monarchy in nearby Nepal this year.
 Court astrologers told the Wangchuk dynasty, which has ruled Bhutan for a century that it had to wait until yesterday for an auspicious date for the coronation of the fifth Druk Gyalpo, or Dragon King

-Arrival at Paro Airport (7,000ft) and visit the National Museum housed in an ancient watchtower, which has a fine collection of ancient Thangka painting, textiles, weapons and artefacts.
+Arrive at Paro Airport (7,000ft) and visit the National Museum housed in an ancient watchtower, which has a fine collection of ancient Thangka paintings, textiles, weapons, and artifacts.

-Afternoon visit memorial Chorten built in the memory of Lt.
-His Majesty the King by Royal Queen Mother, then after visit Budha view point.
+Afternoon visit Memorial Chorten built in the memory of Lt.
+His Majesty the King by Royal Queen Mother, then after visiting Budha viewpoint.
 Evening Free.
 O/N stay Hotel

-Morning drive to Dochula pass (10,000ft) from where you can see the beautiful view of Eastern Himalayan range in the clear sunny day.
+Morning drive to Dochula pass (10,000ft) from where you can see the beautiful view of the Eastern Himalayan range on the clear sunny day.

 Afternoon Changangkha Lhakhang, Motithang mini Zoo to see the National animal The Takin.
-Drive down to viewpoint from where you have magnificent view of Thimphu valley.
+Drive down to the viewpoint from where you have a magnificent view of Thimphu valley.

 Evening if possible you can visit Tashichodzong, the parliament house of the country.
 O/N stay at Hotel.

-Morning visit transfer to Punakha through Dochula Pass from where one can see beautiful view of Eastern Himalayan Range on the clear sunny day.
-Visit Punakha town and visit the Punakha Dzong, which is the summer residence of Central Monastic body.
+Morning visit transfer to Punakha through Dochula Pass from where one can see a beautiful view of the Eastern Himalayan Range on the clear sunny day.
+Visit Punakha town and visit the Punakha Dzong, which is the summer residence of Central Monastic Body.
 Later visit Wangdi town.
 O/N stay at Hotel

 After breakfast, drive to Airport for your onward destination to Kathmandu or New Delhi.